KTSM

 Headlines

-Mayor Dee Margo faces filed ethics complaint
+Second ethics complaint filed against Mayor Dee Margo

+El Paso Sheriff’s Major Crimes Unit makes arrest in child death in Anthony

 More Top Stories

-Note: UPDATE: Attempted murder-suicide in Upper Vally leaves one dead, El Paso Police say UPDATE: Attempted murder-suicide in Upper Vally leaves one dead, El Paso Police say